quidphp/main/README.md

 - [quidphp/base](https://github.com/quidphp/base) | Quid\Base - PHP library that provides a large set of low-level static methods

 ## Comment
 **QuidPHP/Main** code is commented and all methods are explained.
-However, the method and property comments are currently written in French.
+However, most of the comments are currently written in French.

 ## Testing
 **QuidPHP/Main** testsuite can be run by creating a new [quidphp/project](https://github.com/quidphp/project).
 All tests and assertions are part of the [quidphp/test](https://github.com/quidphp/test) repository.